After the Layoff - Communicating with Remaining Staff

 Remember, word of mouth travels fast, so try to stay ahead of rumors with accurate information.
 State the expectation that the laid off employees will work with you to insure an orderly transition of any remaining work.
 Do not make any announcements about layoffs to staff by email.

-First: Self Care!
+First: Self Care

-• EAP also provides services for support related to work experiences
+• Know your support resources - EAP also provides services for support related to challenging work experiences.

 Talking with the Work-leads or Supervisors of the Employees Receiving Notification